What are the Financial Impacts of Working From Home?

-Many people have been working at home during 2020 and 2021 due to the coronavirus pandemic.
-There are many potential advantages and disadvantages of working at home depending on your occupation, household circumstances and individual working style.
+Many people have been working at home during 2020 and 2021 due to the coronavirus pandemic and now with the government rolling out Plan B, many of us will be going back to WFH.
+There are potential advantages and disadvantages of working at home depending on your occupation, household circumstances and individual working style.
 But what are the costs associated with working from home?

 The rise of working from home

-During the coronavirus pandemic, many people who have always worked in the office or other physical location have become remote workers due to necessity.
+As of 13/12/21, many people who have gone back to the office or have had to become remote workers again.
 Remote working from the home office, team catch ups via video call, and flexible working have all been utilised by some companies where it’s not been possible for employees to work in the office due to covid-19.
-Some companies may have found that the risk assessments to consider the return to the office indicated that it was not worth the risk and employees should continue working at home.
+Some people may have been working at home this entire time, with their companies finding it’s not worth the risk and employees can work just as efficiently at home.

 Some of the benefits of working from home

-The most obvious benefit of working from home during the coronavirus pandemic is for those who are shielding or those who do not need to be in the office to reduce their risk of catching covid-19 by staying at home when possible.
+The most obvious benefit of working from home during the coronavirus pandemic is for those who are shielding or those who do not need to be in the office to reduce their risk of catching covid-19 or the Omicron variant.

 Some of the other potential benefits of working from home are: